maxdiluca/virtualrealitylab/content/authors/RA_Maisy_Rapata/_index.md

 I am currently collaborating on two projects:
 A **text entry project** in partnership with Google.
 An **AI-based optimization environment** focusing on enhancing physics-based interactions in virtual reality (VR).

-Hello, I'm a postgraduate student from the School of Computer Science at the University of Birmingham, specialising in Human-Computer Interaction (HCI).
-My interest in this field originated from my undergraduate studies in Computer Science, where I focused on creating an accessible health management app for individuals with age-related macular degeneration.

-My research at the VRLab involves using classical machine learning to optimise the physics parameters of a physics-based grasping system in virtual reality, which is an extension of the PrendoSim project.
-The aim is to enhance the realism and immersion of VR interactions, making them more effective and engaging.